 Since early on, Piedmont Land Conservancy has been very active in protecting farms across our region.
 PLC’s preferred approach is to protect farms that are located near each other in farming communities, to increase the impact of conservation.
 PLC has two community-based farmland protection efforts – the Sutphin Mill Community in Alamance and Chatham Counties, and the Liberty-Randleman Corridor in Randolph County.
 PLC protects farms in all of our counties, particularly in our rural counties.

 Natural areas and well-managed forests support healthy ecosystems by providing habitat for native plants and animals.
 PLC protects many properties throughout our region that preserve these habitats.
 Many of these properties have been identified through Natural Heritage Inventories which identify and rank natural areas in each county.
 PLC’s goal is to protect the best of our natural areas all across our region working with interested landowners.

 One of PLC’s priorities is to protect places that can help connect people to nature, balancing our increasingly indoor, urban lives with the benefits and fun of being outside for all ages.
 Benefitting health through outdoor recreation – fishing, hiking, birding, canoeing/kayaking, and quiet enjoyment, access to open space and natural areas is critical for our region’s future, and PLC plays an important role in making these types of places available.

 Some of the Beautiful Places we've Protected with your Support

 Support Piedmont Land Conservancy

-Help us protect more land by making a donation.
+Help us protect more special places, like Bandera Farms Park, by making a donation.